jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 ## Example: Dockerized Executor

-Here we will show how to build a basic executor with a dependency on another external package.
+Here we will show how to build a basic Executor with a dependency on another external package

 ### Writing the Executor

-You can define your soon-to-be dockerized Executor exactly like any other Executor.
+You can define your soon-to-be-Dockerized Executor exactly like any other Executor.
 Here that is done in the `my_executor.py` file.

 ```python